 Focus on Personal Accomplishments Instead of Comparing Yourself to Others

 All across the country, students who applied in the regular round are anxiously awaiting emails detailing their college application outcome.
 While rejection can always be difficult to deal with, it can seem particularly challenging when a friend or classmate gains admission to your top-choice school.
-Admission decision envy can cast a shadow over an otherwise successful admissions process, but there are ways to deal.
+Admission decision envy can cast a shadow over an otherwise successful college admissions process, but there are ways to deal.

 Although there is no cure-all for some of the negative feelings that can some with admissions decisions, there are a variety of tools students can use to come to terms with their decision outcomes.
 Keep reading for some of our top tips for avoiding college admission envy and making the most of every college admissions scenario.